dwBruijn/CVEs/Tenda/execCommand.md

 ## Description

-The **formexecCommand** handler is vulnerable to buffer overflow due to the complete absence of user input sanitization on parameter **cmdinput** which can lead of corruption of data on the stack, hijacking of control flow, and DoS.
+The **formexeCommand** handler is vulnerable to buffer overflow due to the complete absence of user input sanitization on parameter **cmdinput** which can lead of corruption of data on the stack, hijacking of control flow, and DoS.
 The attack can be performed remotely.

 ## Details